itrimble/Mock-Interview/README.md

 11. Do you have a ransomware playbook / strategy ?
 12. What is your flexible work option look like ?
 What are the expectations of the job ?
     If travel is a priority make sure that you discuss this with your employer ?
 13. What are the perks ?
 Is there money for faster internet ?
 Is there money for certifications?
+Is there a training budget ?
 14. Is there more money for hardware for the office equipment?
+15. What does retention look like at this company?
+16. When have you hired incorrectly?

 **Security** **Engineering / Threat Management / Security Operations Questions:**